graphql/graphql-spec/Section 8 -- Grammar.md

   - D

+## Ignored Source

+Before and after every lexical token may be any amount of ignored source characters including whitespace and comments.
+No ignored regions of a source document are significant, however ignored source characters may appear within a lexical token, for example a {String} may contain whitespace.

+*Ignoring commas*

+GraphQL ignores the comma `,` character.
+This ensures that the absence or presence of a comma does not meaningfully alter the interpreted syntax of the document, as this can be a common user-error in other languages.
+It also allows for the stylistic use of either trailing commas or line-terminators as delimiters which are often desired for legibility and maintainability of source code.
+The use of commas, whitespace, and line-terminators is encouraged when they improve the legibility of GraphQL documents.

+GraphQL ignores these character sequences:

+Ignored :
+  - WhiteSpace
+  - LineTerminator
+  - Comment
+  - ,

+WhiteSpace :
+  - "Horizontal Tab (U+0009)"
+  - "Vertical Tab (U+000B)"
+  - "Form Feed (U+000C)"
+  - "Space (U+0020)"
+  - "No-break Space (U+00A0)"

+LineTerminator :
+  - "New Line (U+000A)"
+  - "Carriage Return (U+000D)"
+  - "Line Separator (U+2028)"
+  - "Paragraph Separator (U+2029)"

+Comment :
+  - `#` CommentChar+?

+CommentChar : "Any character" but not LineTerminator

 ## Tokens

-A GraphQL document is comprised of several kinds of source tokens defined here in a lexical grammar and used as terminal symbols in GraphQL's syntactic grammar.
+A GraphQL document is comprised of several kinds of source tokens defined here in a lexical grammar.
 This lexical grammar defines patterns of source characters by specifying character patterns in {`monospace`} or as {/regular_expressions/}.
 Non-terminal patterns are defined as {Italics}.

+No characters are ignored while parsing a given token, for example no whitespace is allowed between the characters defining a {FloatValue}, however ignored characters are skipped before and after each well-formed Token.

+Tokens are later used as terminal symbols in GraphQL's syntactic grammar.

 The GraphQL document syntactic grammar is defined in terms of these lexical tokens: